-Response (for both 1 &2): We continue to support NOAA participation in assessments.
+Response: We continue to support NOAA participation in assessments.
 Our participation is strengthened with the development of the NOAA Climate Services Implementation Strategy as well as the budget process.
-There is a key role for assessments in the NOAA Climate Service, with 3 key areas for assessments which are: 1) National and International Climate Science Assessments 2) Thematic Problem-focused Assessments 3) Climate Information Stakeholder Needs Assessments assessments will synthesize, evaluate and report on climate change research findings, evaluate the effects of climate variability and change for different regions, and identify climate vulnerabilities and uncertainties as part of an ongoing effort to understand what climate change means for the United States.
+There is a key role for assessments in the NOAA Climate Service, with 3 key areas for assessments which are: 1) National and International Climate Science Assessments 2) Thematic Problem-focused Assessments 3) Climate Information Stakeholder Needs Assessments

+In the FY10 budget, NOAA received \$9M for assessments.
+The FY11 request is to provide a permanent capability to produce climate assessments at national and regional scales.
+The assessments will synthesize, evaluate and report on climate change research findings, evaluate the effects of climate variability and change for different regions, and identify climate vulnerabilities and uncertainties as part of an ongoing effort to understand what climate change means for the United States.
 NOAA will build permanent capacity for regional climate assessment service.
 This assessment services capability will serve as a cornerstone of NOAA's climate services.
-The request includes \$7,000,000 for regional and sectoral assessments, which includes (1) \$400,000 to staff interagency efforts for directing national assessment activities, (2) \$4,300,000 for grants to conduct regional assessments through regional working groups and to build/sustain regional networks, and (3) \$2,300,000 to support overall coordination, a technical and scientific support unit for provision of scientific and graphical expertise, data accessibility, stewardship, and visualization for observations and model output, communication expertise, and other scientific and technical support for regional assessments, as well as support for U.S. Global Change Research Program (USGCRP)-led sectoral assessments.
+The request includes \$7,000,000 for regional and sectoral assessment activities, (2) \$4,300,000 for grants to conduct regional assessments through regional working groups and to build/sustain regional networks, and (3) \$2,300,000 to support overall coordination, a technical and scientific support unit for provision of scientific and graphical expertise, data accessibility, stewardship, and visualization for observations and model output, communication expertise, and other scientific and technical support for regional assessments, as well as support for U.S. Global

+Change Research Program (USGCRP)-led sectoral assessments.
 The request also includes \$3,000,000 for regional downscaling modeling efforts, which includes: (1) \$2,200,000 for grants to support regional downscaling/impact modeling efforts, including assisting with the development of a consistent downscaling approach for regional groups to apply, and (2) \$800,000 to provide centralized regional downscaling expertise and coordination.
 These assessment services augment existing regional and sectoral focal points across the agency and with our Federal and non-Federal partners (states academia, user communities, etc) to begin to integrate, evaluate and interpret climate change related observations, models and projections, and evaluate the effects of climate variability and change for approximately 10 regions and 1 sector (water) covering the United States and coastal waters.